chrisfusillo/avalanche-starter-kit/src/11-usdc-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 cast balance --rpc-url mysubnet $FUNDED_ADDRESS
 ```

-You can check your USDC balance on the C-chain by running the below command:
+You can check your USDC balance on the C-Chain by running the below command:

 ```bash
 cast call --rpc-url local-c $ERC20_HOME_C_CHAIN "balanceOf(address)(uint256)" $FUNDED_ADDRESS